 This shows the impact of changes in the non-financial assumptions such as mortality and morbidity rates, surrender and lapse rates and operating expense rates.
-The mass lapse risk has now been set based on the risk factors underlying Japan's emerging economic value based solvency regulation, which had previously been set with reference to the standard model of EU Solvency II.
-This item also includes the impact of a decrease in cost of non-hedgeable risks due to such revision.
+MCEV increased primarily due to the impact of changes in morbidity assumptions.

 (8) Other operating variance